-We had spent the morning together, covering each other in kisses and sweet whispers, and letting our love slowly blossom in our hearts.
-Unfortunately, we were not allowed much time together, as Hope soon pointed out.
+We had spent the morning together, covering each other in kisses and sweet whispers, and letting our love blossom.
+Unfortunately, we could not hide away together all day, as Hope soon pointed out.
 Hope needed to verify that the Prince was under the Coven’s control.
 Therefore, we were obliged to go to the salon, listen to the courtier’s whispers, and play the political game for a little bit longer.

 However, it was difficult to focus on our task, so we walked to the salon the long way- across the courtyard- as slowly as our feet would carry us.
 The chilly fall breeze blew over the gardens, filling my nose with the heady scent of roses.
-Despite the late season, the roses were still large and full, rustling their red and white petals among the dying leaves.
+Despite the coming winter, the roses were still large and full, rustling their pink and white petals among the dying leaves.

 “Why do you wish you were ill?”
 Hope asked.

 “I hate social obligations,” I said.
 “I hate making polite, mindless conversation with people I dislike.
 I feel as though I’ve repeated the same phrases a thousand times since I’ve arrived.
 ‘The weather is mild this year.
 I hope your family is well.
 What a lovely gown you are wearing!’
 If a courtier were ever to make an intelligent remark, I would pass out from the shock.”

 Hope entwined his fingers with mine.
 “Then I hope that some courtier dazzles you with their wit, today, so I have an excuse to take you back to our rooms.”